vorel99/supervised-pandas-profiling/README.md

 ```sh
 pip install -e .
 ```
+or you can use command `make install_dev_pandas` to install requirements for pandas development or `make install_dev_spark` for spark development.
+Than activate venv with command `source venv/bin/activate`.

 The profiling report is written in HTML and CSS, which means a modern browser is required.